East Campus Sustainability Tour

 Did you know that UIC recycles more than 50% of its trash?
 In fact, 3,500 tons of paper, plastic, metal, and glass were recycled just last year alone!
 Inside UIC’s buildings, paper is separated from the rest of the recycling materials to ensure that uncontaminated paper gets recycled into usable products.
 This extra step helps to save over 40,000 trees each year!
 UIC accepts plastic, too, but this material is more difficult to recycle so it is best to avoid plastic as much as possible.
 UIC celebrated the 50th anniversary of Earth Day in 2020 with a big campaign to end single-use plastics on campus.

-There are about 2500 Sustainable Landscaping plants – perennials, groundcovers and grasses- that are native or hardy in our climate were planted to minimize future maintenance and watering and reduce stormwater runoff, while providing beauty.
-Many plants at UIC are maintained in accordance with the Campus Pollinator Habitat Plan, which outlines way to reduce pesticide use.
-This has helped UIC to be initially designated as an affiliate of Bee Campus USA in 2017, becoming the first certified campus in Illinois.
+There are about 2,500 sustainable landscaping plants – perennials, groundcovers and grasses – that are native or hardy in climate and were planted to minimize future maintenance and watering and reduce stormwater runoff while providing beauty.
+Many plants at UIC are maintained under the Campus Pollinator Habitat Plan, which outlines ways to reduce pesticide use.
+This helped UIC to be designated a a Bee Campus USA in 2017, becoming the first certified campus in Illinois.
 Since then, UIC has established annual activities to engage its community in enhancing pollinator habitats on campus.

 The Grove showcases only a small sample of the nearly 5,000 trees all over campus!
 UIC is among the few universities that participate in the tree campus higher education program, which since 2011, has promoted effective tree management, campus community involvement, and nature connectivity among faculty members and students through forestry efforts.
 Together, UIC’s trees help sequester 70,000 pounds of carbon dioxide annually, remove nearly 3,000 pounds of air pollutants, and avoids nearly 100,000 cubic feet of stormwater each and every year, thus helping to reduce climate change impacts.
 Want to know the specific tree you are looking at and what benefits it can provide you?
 Look it up using the UIC Tree Inventory!